kalgynirae/csmenlopark/pages/about.md

 You are welcome to join our services.
 Children and those up to age 20 are welcome to attend Sunday School.

-Our **Sunday service** is at 10:00 AM.
+Our Sunday service is at <time datetime="10:00">10:00 am</time>.
 This service provides an atmosphere for prayer and for listening to a Bible Lesson-Sermon that promotes healing.
 The Lesson-Sermon is composed of citations from The Bible and *Science and Health with Key to the Scriptures* by Mary Baker Eddy.
 Every service includes hymn singing by the congregation and an inspirational solo.

 # What is Christian Science?